Volvo, Geely to deepen ties, share small car plant

 Geely insiders acknowledge that Volvo wants to keep some distance between the two brands, fearing that too close a manufacturing tie-up could risk diluting its premium image.

-And, the insiders note, there is still some disconnect as to just how premium Volvo's premium cars should be for the Chinese market, with Geely Chairman Li said to want a more upscale model to compete with BMW (BMWG.DE), Audi (NSUG.DE), Mercedes-Benz (DAIGn.DE).
+And, the insiders note, there is still some disconnect as to just how premium Volvo's premium cars should be for the Chinese market, with Li said to want a more upscale model to compete with BMW, Audi, Mercedes-Benz.

+"It's a cultural issue," said one of the insiders.
+"Volvo is rooted in Swedish egalitarian society.
+To Swedish people, Volvo is just a car; better quality, safe, but not a luxury car.
+It's very different from Chinese culture."

+A Volvo spokesman said there is no disagreement on the need for a large premium sedan for Volvo, adding the stretched S90 is the kind of upscale car Li has wanted from Volvo.